isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

     --collision-approximation convexDecomposition \
     --mass 1.0

+You may need to press 'F' to zoom in on the asset after import.

-Similar to the URDF converter, executing the above script will create two USD files inside the ``source/extensions/omni.isaac.lab_assets/data/Props/CubeMultiColor/`` directory.
+Similar to the URDF and MJCF converter, executing the above script will create two USD files inside the ``source/extensions/omni.isaac.lab_assets/data/Props/CubeMultiColor/`` directory.
 Additionally, if you press play on the opened window, you should see the asset fall down under the influence of gravity.